 10. DALLAS COWBOYS

 Dallas needs another proven outside cornerback, and they select Surtain to pair him with his former Alabama teammate in Trevon Diggs.
 Surtain isn’t the flashiest cornerback, but he’s reliable, durable and fits new coordinator Dan Quinn‘s scheme.

 Joe Judge wants to build up their offensive line and Slater has the position flexibility to play all five spots.
 He would likely start his career at guard, but could eventually slide over to either tackle spot, if needed.
 But he has Zack Martin-like potential at either guard spot.

-12. NEW — TRADE: PHILADELPHIA EAGLES
+12. PHILADELPHIA EAGLES (from Dolphins)

 14. MINNESOTA VIKINGS

 Minnesota signed Dalvin Tomlinson in free agency, but they need a pass-rushing defensive tackle to pair with him.
 Barmore is raw and inexperienced, but the former Alabama star has Fletcher Cox-like potential as a pass rusher.